nandanv99/ERC20_Blockchain.py/README.md

-# ERC20_Blockchain.py
-Fetch erc20 transaaction from any bloack explorer using these scripts it conatins almost for all explorer like ETH, BSC
+# Fetch ERC20 transactions from any blockchain explorer using this script.
+It supports a wide range of explorers, including:

+- Ethereum (ETH)
+- Binance Smart Chain (BSC)
+- Polygon (formerly Matic)
+- Avalanche (AVAX) via Snowtrace
+- Arbitrum

+## You can use both node connections and API keys from these explorers to retrieve the data.